Create and share project overview | Linearity

-In this section, you’ll find useful tips for importing & exporting assets from Figma with our plugin, managing documents, and organizing your projects in Linearity Curve.
+In this section, you’ll discover practical strategies for managing documents and organizing your projects in Linearity Curve.

 You will learn the step-by-step process of creating new projects and explore techniques to ensure efficient and reliable saving of your work.